ryuichiueda/emcl/README.md

 emcl is an alternative Monte Carlo localization (MCL) package to amcl (http://wiki.ros.org/amcl).
 Differently from amcl, KLD-sampling and adaptive MCL are not implemented.
 Instead, the expansion resetting and other features are implemented[^1].

+** A more robust version can be seen in [ryuichiueda/emcl2](https://github.com/ryuichiueda/emcl2).** But this version is simple and suitable to customize.

 ## demo movies